 Subsequent Appreciation/Loss Of Assets Transferred To A Spouse Or Adult Child

-Loss of subsequent appreciation on assets transferred to a spouse or adult child occurs when property, such as a home, is gifted to a family member.
+Loss of subsequent appreciation on assets transferred to a spouse or adult child occurs when a property, such as a home, is gifted to a family member.
 According to the tax code, this gift is treated as if it were sold at its market value.
 If the market value at the time of the gift is higher than the current year’s purchase price, indicating an increase in value, added value tax will be calculated based on the standard capital gain.

 In the event of gifting a primary residence, the donor is exempt from paying taxes, and the recipient purchases the property at its fair market value.
-If the recipient already owns the property and decides to sell it in the future, any difference between the sale price and the market value at the time of the gift will be considered a capital gain for the recipient.
+If the recipient already owns the property and decides to sell it in the future, any difference between the sale price and the market value at the time of the gift will be considered as capital gain for the recipient.
 For instance, if a father acquires his own home for $300,000 and gifts it to his adult son at the market value of $800,000, the appreciation of $500,000 will not be subject to taxation.
 Subsequently, if the adult son accepts the gift and sells the house after 5 years with a market value of $1,000,000, any capital gain would be calculated as $1,000,000 – $300,000 = $700,000.
 However, if the adult son continues to utilize the property as an investment asset, he will be liable for taxes on the capital gain of $700,000.
 If the adult son has been utilizing this home for personal purposes, it will remain exempt from taxation.
 The capital gain on the owner-occupied home does not incur any tax obligations.

-In the case of a rental home, assuming it was acquired for $300,000 in the current year and is now listed for sale at $800,000 if the father gifts the property to his adult son, tax laws treat it as if it had been sold at its market value.
+In the case of a rental home, assuming it was acquired for $300,000 in the current year and is now listed for sale at $800,000, if the father gifts the property to his adult son, tax laws treat it as if it had been sold at its market value.
 This gift results in a capital gain of $500,000 for the father, with 50%, or $250,000, being subject to income tax in that year.

 However, there is one exception – if the transfer occurs between spouses, it is deemed to have taken place at the initial cost of the home and does not generate any capital gain.
 Using this same house as an example as well:

 This gift involves the transfer of a rental house from a husband to his wife, which is considered a transfer at cost according to tax law.
 Unlike a gift from a father to an adult son, there is no requirement for a “deemed sale” between spouses.
 The tax law treats the husband’s gift as having a cost of $300,000.
 As the donor, the husband does not incur any capital gain, while the wife, as the recipient, establishes a cost base of $300,000.
 If the wife sells the house for $800,000 in a future year, she will generate a capital gain of $500,000, which will be taxed on the husband’s income.
-It is important to note that any income derived from assets gifted between spouses will be subject to retroactive taxation back to the original donor (attributed to the transferor).
+It is important to note that any income derived from assets gifted between spouses will be subject to retroactive taxation back to the original donor (attribute to the transferor).

 Is there a way to avoid retroactive tax in this situation?
 The answer is yes, but the process is more complex.
 If you wish to avoid being subject to the Income Attribution Rules or if you are divorced and your spouse does not want to pay a significant capital gain upon selling your house, what steps should you take?
 You will need both spouses’ signatures and must write a letter to the CRA indicating that you do not want Section 74.2 of the Income Tax Act to apply.
 In other words, you are electing that the spousal rollover rules do not apply.
 This will allow the house to be sold at its market value, and later the wife can sell the house and be solely responsible for the resulting capital gain tax.